If you’re looking to get your forklift license, now is a great time.

 If taking an online course, the "classroom" instruction portion can usually be completed in 1-3 hours.

 If going the in-person route, most classes run 1-2 days.
-That typically includes anywhere from 4 to 8 hours of formal instruction, followed by the hands-on training and evaluation component.
+That includes 4 to 8 hours of formal instruction, followed by the hands-on training and evaluation component.
 The hands-on portion can take as little as 15 to 20 minutes.

 How much does a forklift license cost?